Inclusion and diversity

 - Speak with and involve people from different backgrounds in your decision-making to ensure you have a balanced view.

-- Get involved in campaigns such as Women's Squash Week on social media.
+- Get involved in campaigns such as Women's Squash Week or LGBT History Month on social media.

 - Ensure images and videos on your web and social media channels show people from a diverse range of backgrounds.